guigolab/CRISPETA/README.md

     crispeta_mysql.py -> module to load off-target information to MySQL in a easy way. config.py -> Options and values for MySQL configuration. func.py -> necessary functions for CRISPETA.py and crispeta_mysql.py to work.
-    README.md -> Marckdown file with information about CRISPETA.
+    README.md -> Markdown file with information about CRISPETA.